andrewnyhus/Bottle-Builder/README.md

 Not only are bottle buildings a great use of plastic bottles, they are very durable.
 I cannot confirm this, but according to various sources, these structures are: bulletproof, earthquake resistant, fireproof, and temperature retaining.

 There are several ways to build a bottle building.
-If you want to find instructions, inspiration or just more information, check out [these search results](https://bottlebuilder.herokuapp.com/about/)."
+If you want to find instructions, inspiration or just more information, check out [these search results](https://www.google.com/search?q=bottle+building)."
 Source: [Bottle Builder About Page](https://bottlebuilder.herokuapp.com/about/)

 ## What is Bottle Builder?
-Bottle Builder is a website powered by Django Python.
+Bottle Builder is a website powered by Django Python and hosted by Heroku's free developer plan.
 Bottle Builder allows users to design the structure of their "Bottle Building" and Bottle Builder then provides a theoretical estimate of the resources needed for construction.
 Bottle Builder does not determine structural integrity of any building design, nor does Bottle Builder